How to Paint a Garage Floor By Applying Epoxy

-Tape the area directly underneath the garage door with duct or masking tape, then brush a 4-in. strip of epoxy along the walls and against the tape.
+Tape the area directly underneath the garage door with duct or masking tape, then brush a four-inch strip of epoxy along the walls and against the tape.

 Load the roller with garage floor epoxy

-Dip a 9-in. wide, 3/16-in. short-nap epoxy roller into the bucket so only the bottom half of the roller is covered with garage floor paint.
+Dip a 9-inch wide, 3/16-inch short-nap epoxy roller into the bucket so only the bottom half of the roller is covered with garage floor paint.
 (This helps keep epoxy out of the roller.)